Types of soft tissue sarcoma

 Dermatofibrosarcoma protuberans (DFSP) is another type of fibrosarcoma.
 It is extremely rare and starts in the skin.
 It usually behaves like a non cancerous (benign) tumour and does not spread but in 2 to 5% of cases it can spread.
 It occurs most often in adults in their 30s.

 These sarcomas start in muscle cells.
 Leiomyosarcomas develop from smooth muscle cells.
 This is the type of muscle that you do not control voluntarily.
 So it is called involuntary muscle.
 It forms the walls of the womb, stomach, intestine and blood vessels.
+Rarely, leiomyosarcoma starts in the muscle of the womb and is called uterine sarcoma.

 Rhabdomyosarcomas develop from skeletal (striated) muscle cells.
 This is the type of muscle that you can control.
 Rhabdomyosarcomas are found most often in the arms and legs.